ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/payment_script.md

 Console.WriteLine(testNetAddress.ScriptPubKey); // OP_DUP OP_HASH160 14836dbe7f38c5ac3d49e8d790af808a4ee9edcf OP_EQUALVERIFY OP_CHECKSIG
 ```

-Notice the ScriptPubKey for testnet and mainnet address is the same?
+Notice the **ScriptPubKey** for testnet and mainnet address is the same?
-Notice the ScriptPubKey contains the hash of the public key?
+Notice the **ScriptPubKey** contains the hash of the public key?
-We will not go into the details yet, but note that the ScriptPubKey appears to have nothing to do with the Bitcoin Address, but it does show the hash of the public key.
+We will not go into the details yet, but note that the **ScriptPubKey** appears to have nothing to do with the Bitcoin Address, but it does show the hash of the public key.

 Bitcoin Addresses are composed of a network identifier and the hash of a public key.
-Knowing this, it is possible to generate a bitcoin address from the ScriptPubKey and the network identifier.
+So we can go backward and generate a bitcoin address from the **ScriptPubKey** and the network identifier.

 ```cs
 var paymentScript = publicKeyHash.ScriptPubKey;